 So without further ado, let’s take a closer look at this type of drug testing, what it entails, and most importantly, how to pass it with flying colors.

 Also known as an oral fluid test or saliva test, a mouth swab drug test, as the name suggests, collects saliva from inside the mouth.
 The saliva is used to test for the use of drugs, which can typically be detected within a few days of use.

 Saliva screenings are a relatively new form of drug testing, but they have increased in popularity over the years.
-There are several reasons why employers and authorities are turning to this form of an oral drug test, some of which include it being non-inclusive (no issues with privacy), easy to administer randomly on-site and convenient (no nurses or technicians needed), results can be determined instantly, and they’re cheaper than the more common urine tests, and they hard to tamper with.
+There are several reasons why employers and authorities are turning to this form of an oral drug test, some of which include it being non-inclusive (less issues with privacy), easy to administer randomly on-site and convenient (no nurses or technicians needed), results can be determined instantly, and they’re cheaper than the more common urine tests, and they are harder to tamper with.

 As we have briefly mentioned previously, if you’ve got a drug test to pass, this is the one that you should be hoping for.
 This is considered to be one of the easier tests to pass once you know how to do it, and it’s basically the only type of test where a weed smoker has an easier time passing than say a meth, ecstasy, cocaine, or opiate user.

 Some drugs will stay in the system longer than others, and mouth swab tests are typically used to test for the presence of alcohol, marijuana, cocaine, methamphetamines, and amphetamines.
 It’s also important to understand that saliva tests and other forms of drug testing, such as urine tests, screen for entirely different compounds.
 Urine tests screen for THC-COOH, which is is a metabolite that the body produces when it metabolizes THC, the psychoactive compound that’s responsible for making users high.
 Whereas, saliva tests screen for activated THC.
 This is exactly what would be in your mouth after ingesting weed.